 We have also introduced limits on the numbers of people who can use lifts at any one time (please see the signs on each lift) .
 If you are unable to use the stairs (we appreciate this is not possible for many people and that some of our wards are many floors up) this may mean waiting longer than normal.
 Again we apologise for this, but appreciate your cooperation.

 Please follow the signage on walls, doors and floors throughout the hospital.
 This will help you maintain a safe distance from others.

-We are now able to allow visiting via a booking system with time slots in place.
 Our latest guidance can be found on our visiting page here: Visiting restrictions

 Other non-urgent services

 When it safe to do so we will reintroduce other non-urgent services, including elective (planned) surgery back to the hospital.
 Our clinical teams and infection control specialists will decide what services can be safely reintroduced and when.